-According to a 2016 Which? survey, 7 out of 10 people who either bought or sold a home reported finding it a ‘nerve-wracking’ experience.
+According to a recent survey by Yopa, almost two thirds of people polled put have been discouraged to move home because of the stress that often comes with it.
 Considering the fact that a house is likely to be the most expensive purchase most of us will ever make, it’s perhaps not a surprise that it can cause some anxiety.
-While it is true that applying for a mortgage can be complex, there are simple steps you can follow to make sure you understand the process and are well prepared.
+Although applying for a mortgage can be complex, there are simple steps you can follow to make sure you understand the process and are well prepared.
 Below, we look at how applying for a mortgage works and what you might need to think about.

 What is the process of applying for a mortgage?